stuartherbert/putting-ansible-to-work/miscellaneous-tips.md

 Throughout this book, we've been making Ansible connect to target computers via SSH; more specifically, by using a real SSH client.
 This can be a little slow, especially as your playbooks grow in size and complexity.

 Very early versions of Ansible got around this performance penalty by using a Python SSH library called Paramiko instead of a real SSH client.
 Paramiko is definitely faster, but in my experience not reliable.
 I've regularly had Ansible hang when using Paramiko - something that never happens with using a real SSH client.

+## How To List All Of The Gathered Facts

+I've no idea - it's time that I did.